jarusll/the-logs/index.md

 ![Image](/images/93bf0652898c203032057bcd843e0709.jpg)
 Photo Credits: *WolfsteinDromon*

+Daily updates are not possible so I am going to maintain it weekly.
+Shorter 1 point updates in Obsidian and update on weekends.

+I noticed I perform better with peers who I can look upto.
+Also when I have more freedom.
+Also that I like refactoring.
+Its mostly for making it terser and my satisfaction.
+Its been a good week and I'll play some Deep rock galactic, ofc with gyro + flick stick.

 # 2022-10-03
 Its been a while.
 I haven't booted up linux in a while.
 My PC is just for gaming these days.